maarten-vandeperre/developer-hub-documentation/README.md

               webhookSecret: none
               privateKey: ${RHDH_GITHUB_INTEGRATION_APP_PRIVATE_KEY}
     ```
+   _Note: The token is optional, but if you don't configure it, you'll run rather fast against GitHub API rate limits.
+So I would advise to have
+some kind of system user account in place to link to the catalog scanning configuration._

     If you want to see it in a complete configuration file, feel free to have a look at [gitops/developer-hub/11_app-config-rhdh.yaml](gitops/developer-hub/11_app-config-rhdh.yaml),
     which contains all the integrations, described in this README file.